Derick-Obeng/Derick-Obeng/README.md

 **i'm a BACKEND DEVELOPER**.

-I’m currently using JavaScript and java as my main language.<br>👯 I’m looking to collaborate on anything with anyone.<br>🤔 I’m looking for help with organizations and enterprises.<br>💬 Ask me if you want to or have anything to ask.<br>📫 How to reach me, all link in my profile.<br>⚡ Fun fact: live it up , let no one lie to you , learn more.
+I’m currently using JavaScript and java as my main language.<br> I’m looking to collaborate on anything with anyone.<br> I’m looking for help with organizations and enterprises.<br> Ask me if you want to or have anything to ask.<br> How to reach me, all link in my profile.<br>Fun fact: live it up , let no one lie to you , learn more,and live the life yp.

 # 📊 Stats:
 ![](https://github-readme-stats.vercel.app/api?username=Derick-Obeng&show_icon=treu&theme=material-palenight&hide_border=false&include_all_commits=false&count_private=false)<br/>